chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 ![](https://chadramsey.github.io/assets/images/2021/demo.gif){: .center-image }

 *"Connection to the websocket server via JavaScript shows the real time data stream from Python"*

+### Further Implementation
+Now that the data is being accepted by the websocket server, the sky is the limit.
+The server can further parse the coordinate data being passed in and be analyzed to form patterns for the use cases above (and more!).
+This kind of shared coordinate data might also be used in game development to transform game objects in real time (let's get some wheelies up in Zwift).

 ### Final Thoughts
 This project was interesting to work through on a number of levels.
 Dusting off the Raspberry Pi to work on another hardware-based project reminded me why I've made a career of development - it's exciting to brainstorm concepts and see how far they can be taken.
 While it's easy to get caught up in the day-to-day tasks of development, taking the time to conceptualize the ideas rolling around in mind keeps the craft interesting.